smithjd/sql-pet/00-setup.Rmd

 > This chapter explains:
 >
 > * What you need to run the code in this book
-> * Where to get documentation for Docker
+> * Where to get documentation for Docker and its installation
+> * Minimal details for storing postgreSQL login credentials
 > * How you can contribute to the book project

 ## R, RStudio and Git

 Most of you will probably have these already, but if you don't:

 1. If you do not have R: